SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 ](https://)

 ## Results
-We definitely see that from `ChannelId_1` and below features the MI scores is really low and is more likely to induce missleading to our model.
-We can see the difference between keeping all features, feature with a MI score greater than 0.001 and finally features with MI score greather than 0.0001 which yield the best result with precission rate above 78% as shown in the following table:
+We can observe on the previous figure that for `ChannelId_1` and below features, the MI score is low and more likely to lead to misleading results in our model.
+We compare the performance of models trained with all features, features with an MI score greater than 0.001, and features with an MI score greater than 0.0001.
+The latter approach yields the best results, with a precision rate above 78%, as shown in the following table:

 | Model       | Public Score | Private Score | Dataset |